BIO 111 Concepts in Ecology and Environmental Issues - 4 credits

 Biology Courses Offered in Affiliation with Hawk Mountain Sanctuary

 All Hawk Mountain courses are held regardless of weather conditions and require outdoor fieldwork and hiking on rugged terrain.
 Appropriate clothing and footgear are recommended.
 Students must provide their own transportation to the Hawk Mountain Sanctuary in Kempton, PA.
-All classes, including the first class, for Hawk Mountain courses are held at the Acopian Center for Conservation Learning (ACCL) at Hawk Mountain.
-The only exception is the first class for BIO 111 Concepts in Ecology and Environment at Hawk Mountain (summer course).
-This class is held at Cedar Crest College.
-The rest of the BIO 111 classes are then held at the ACCL.
+Unless otherwise stated, classes are held at the Acopian Center for Conservation Learning (ACCL) at Hawk Mountain.

 A field course oriented to identification, adaptations, habitat associations and sociobiology of birds at Hawk Mountain.
 The course meets for two weekends (one in September and October).

 BIO 133 Neotropical Migrant Birds - 1 credit

 A focus on neotropical migrant birds with consideration of their natural history, identification and migratory patterns.
 Students learn orientation and theory in the classroom.
 Location, identification and discussion of species are studied in the field (Hawk Mountain Sanctuary and surrounding area).
 The course meets one weekend in late April or early May.

 BIO 134 Dynamics of Raptor Migration - 1 credit